Turin Papyrus Map: The map in origami history

-Among origami enthusiasts, the map has been considered as the earliest known example of folding.
-According to origami historian David Lister, the map was mentioned by Profs.
-Koryo Miura (inventor of the Miura fold) and Masamori Sakamaki, from the University of Tokyo, in a meeting of the International Cartographic Association in 1980 as an example of early map folding.
-However, the vertical creases on the papyrus may not be folding marks, as believed by Miura and Sakamaki.
-Harrell notes that "The map was rolled up when discovered and subsequently handled, and this explains the especially poor preservation of the rightmost portion in Figure 3, which formed the outer abraded surface of the scroll.".
+Among origami enthusiasts, the map has been discussed as a possible early example of folding.
+According to origami historian David Lister, the map was mentioned by Koryo Miura and Masamori Sakamaki, both from the University of Tokyo, at a meeting of the International Cartographic Association in 1980 as an early example of map folding.
+Lister also notes that Miura incorrectly described the object as being kept in Milan, whereas the papyrus is preserved in the Museo Egizio in Turin.

+The vertical creases on the papyrus may not, however, be folding marks in the sense proposed by Miura and Sakamaki.
+Harrell explains the poor preservation of the rightmost portion of the papyrus as the result of the papyrus having been rolled up when discovered and then handled after discovery.